triptease/schema/README.md

 #### checkinTime

 The [checkinTime](https://schema.org/checkinTime) is a combination of date and time.
-We actually are only interested in the date and in the example just default the time to midday.
+We are using the same property as defined for a [LodgingReservation](https://schema.org/LodgingReservation) for consistency even though we are actually only interested in the date part.

 #### checkoutTime

 The [checkoutTime](https://schema.org/checkoutTime) is a combination of date and time.
-We actually are only interested in the date and in the example just default the time to midday.
+We are using the same property as defined for a [LodgingReservation](https://schema.org/LodgingReservation) for consistency even though we are actually only interested in the date part.

-#### numAdults (Optional default to 2)
+#### numAdults (Optional)

 The [numAdults](https://schema.org/numAdults) is the total number of adults that were searched for.
+Defaults to 2

-#### numChildren (Optional default to 0)
+#### numChildren (Optional)

 The [numChildren](https://schema.org/numChildren) is the total number of children that were searched for.
+Defaults to 0

-#### numRooms (Optional default to 1)
+#### numRooms (Optional)

 The [numRooms](https://schema.org/numRooms) is the total number of rooms that were searched for.
+Defaults to 1